 Paragraph for paragraph, try to make your key sentences interpretations and the supporting sentences observations.
 [You can go back to the “how to write a research project” lecture to hear more about paragraphing.]

-Like I said at the beginning, I had forgotten my notes, but looking at them afterwards I was happy to see I covered everything I had planned to say.
-Except that I had left out my epigraph — a line from Lisa Robertson’s poem Cinema of the Present.
+There’s a line in Lisa Robertson’s poem Cinema of the Present that I always think of when I think of the analysis section.
 “Thus your data shimmers,” she declares.
-I hope the spirit of that idea was present in my talk.
+I didn’t mention it this time, but I hope the spirit of that idea was present in my talk.
 Tony Tost used to say that when he’s writing a poem he’s “basically just trying to be brilliant”.
 In your analysis, then, try to make your data shine!

 [You can read another take on writing the analysis here.]